 I try to write as honestly as I can after doing research.
 Some of the stories I have written are from Urdu texts which are unavailable to the general public as they were never translated.
 If someone has a genuine difference of opinion based on facts I try to recheck facts and wherever possible correct them.
 I don’t pay so much heed to unsubstantiated differences because they just take up time.

 7. The genre like Historical Fiction has come with suspense/curiosity.
 Your thoughts?

 I don’t write historical fiction but I do read it.
-As long as the basic facts about the life and times of the characters is correct I think composite characters make a story interesting.
-But we should remember that historical fiction is not the truth, however close it may seem to the original.
+As long as the basic facts about the life and times of the characters are correct I think composite characters make a story interesting.
+But we should remember that historical fiction is not the truth, however, close it may seem to the original.